 The resident participates in the peer-review of at least two manuscripts submitted for publication.
 The resident is also expected to contribute to the literature through preparation and publication of a newsletter article, a case report or review article, and their original research.

-The resident develops practice management skills through participation in institutional projects and committee work at The Children’s Hospital at OU Medical Center.
+The resident develops practice management skills through participation in institutional projects and committee work at The Oklahoma Children’s Hospital at OU Health.
 In addition, the resident develops their leadership philosophy through readings and discussions with the leadership preceptor and one-on-one meetings with local pharmacy leaders.

 Professional Organization Involvement